Dollar General Corp. Shares Near 52-Week Low - Market Mover

 Trading Activity

-- Trading volume this week was 44.9% higher than the 20-day average.
+- Trading volume this week was 17.9% lower than the 20-day average.

 Technical Indicators